As our score of grands hits 13

 on all the lonely people below

-for us blessed in your orb
+for those blessed in your orb

 We're lucky to be in your glow